Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 During the Interview

-- Glance at the copilot for no more than one to two seconds at a time
+- Glance at notes for no more than one to two seconds at a time

 - Never read suggestions verbatim — always paraphrase in your voice